Nag (missile)

-Development of the Nag is part of the Integrated Guided Missile Development Program (IGMDP), run by Defence Research and Development Organisation (DRDO).
+Development of the Nag is part of the Integrated Guided Missile Development Program (IGMDP), run by the Defence Research and Development Organisation (DRDO).
 It is manufactured by Bharat Dynamics Limited (BDL).
-India's Ministry of Defence (MoD) announced on 19 July 2019 that the missile was ready for production.
+India's Ministry of Defence announced on 19 July 2019 that the missile was ready for production.
 The Defence Research and Development Organization (DRDO) successfully completed the final trial of Nag anti-tank missile using a live warhead on a dud tank at Pokhran army ranges at 6.45 am on 21 Oct 2020.

-Development and testing
+Development

 Development of the Nag missile began in 1988 under A. P. J. Abdul Kalam.
 The first tests were conducted in November 1990.
 Development was delayed for several years because of issues with the IIR-based guidance system.
 The Nag missile underwent successful tests in September 1997 and January 2000.
 In 2000, MoD announced that the Nag was likely to enter full-scale production in early 2001.

-The Nag was successfully test-fired for two consecutive days in August 2008, from the test range at Pokhran, Rajasthan, marking the completion of developmental tests.
-The DRDO and the Indian Army planned to conduct user trials shortly thereafter.
-These would be the final trials to decide whether the system would go into production.
-The NAMICA successfully completed amphibious trials in the Indira Gandhi Canal at Rajasthan on 8 August 2008.
+By 2008, the development cost had reached ₹300 crore.
+In July 2009, the Nag ATGM was cleared for production.
+The final user trials were successfully completed in July 2010.
+The missile was cleared for mass production.
+BDL planned to produce 100 Nag missiles annually to replace the existing Konkours and MILAN second-generation missiles in the arsenal.
+The Nag successfully completed its final validation trials and was expected to join the Indian Army's arsenal in 2011.